exPHAT/docker-ikev2-vpn-server-rpi/README.md

 ## License

-Based on https://github.com/gaomd/docker-ikev2-vpn-server, which is copyright (c) 2016 Mengdi Gao and licensed under the [MIT License](LICENSE).
+Forked from https://github.com/iceton/docker-ikev2-vpn-server-rpi, which is based on https://github.com/gaomd/docker-ikev2-vpn-server, which is copyright (c) 2016 Mengdi Gao and licensed under the [MIT License](LICENSE).

 ---